CAWSCIT/theplug/srs-1.1.0.md

 # Introduction
-This is an SRS for the 1.1.0 of the web based meeting finder provided by CA.
+This is an SRS for the 1.1.0 of the web based meeting finder provided by CA. This builds on the [1.0.0](https://github.com/CAWSCIT/theplug/blob/master/srs-1.0.0.md) version and is an extension of its functionality.

 # System Features and Requirements